 Day Six – Find your way around Galway

 With a rich history of seafaring, fishing and trade going all the way back to the 13th century, Galway City has evolved in to a thriving bohemian cultural hotspot beloved of travellers from all over the world.
 The buzzing city centre, with its labyrinthine cobbled streets, colourful shops, bars and café culture, nestles alongside beautiful beaches and the meandering promenade in perfect harmony.
 The city famously hosts festivals of all kinds throughout the year, centring on arts, cinema and, of course, racing, while Old Ireland is never far away, with the aroma of turf fires and the sound of Irish traditional music seeping from any number of pubs on any given evening.
 If you’re lucky, an evening stroll along the prom culminates in a fantastic West-coast sunset – a moment you’ll find difficult to forget.

-Day Seven – Back on the train to County Clare
+Day Seven – Continue round Ireland by train to County Clare

 It’s just a short, scenic train-ride today, so take your time over a leisurely breakfast before setting off for Galway Railway station and boarding your train to Ennis, the county town of County Clare.